quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

              }
     ```

-  - In practice we use logistic regression for `pc`, log likely hood loss for classes, and squared error for the bounding box.
+  - In practice we use logistic regression for `Pc`, log likely hood loss for classes, and squared error for the bounding box.

 ### Landmark Detection